 End-to-End Lyrics Alignment for Polyphonic Music Using An Audio-to-Character Recognition Model

-Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP)
+Proc. of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)

 - Daniel Stoller

 - Simon Durand

 Time-aligned lyrics can enrich the music listening experience by enabling karaoke, text-based song retrieval and intra-song navigation, and other applications.
 Compared to text-to-speech alignment, lyrics alignment remains highly challenging, despite many attempts to combine numerous sub-modules including vocal separation and detection in an effort to break down the problem.
 Furthermore, training required fine-grained annotations to be available in some form.
 Here, we present a novel system based on a modified Wave-U-Net architecture, which predicts character probabilities directly from raw audio using learnt multi-scale representations of the various signal components.
 There are no sub-modules whose interdependencies need to be optimized.
 Our training procedure is designed to work with weak, line-level annotations available in the real world.
 With a mean alignment error of 0.35s on a standard dataset our system outperforms the state-of-the-art by an order of magnitude.